bitcraze/bitcraze-website/src/development/contribute/index.md

 ### Pull Requests
-The source code for firmware, clients, tools and the web site are hosted on github.
 We use pull requests for code contributions, read more about how it works on [this article github](https://help.github.com/articles/about-pull-requests/).

-Code Contributions are of great value to the project and we are very happy for any contribution, large or small, but to make it possible for us to merge your additions into the codebase there are a few guide-lines to follow
+Code Contributions are of great value to the project and we are very happy for any contribution, large or small, but to make it possible for us to merge your additions into the codebase there are general guide-lines to follow:

+* Describe the change
+* Refer to any issues it effects
+* Separate one pull request per functionality: if you start writing "and" in the feature description consider if it could be separated in two pull requests.
+* The pull request must pass the automated testing

+Please look at the general code contributing Guidelines and code standards for more information.

- {% inline_button GeneralCode  Contributing Guidelines; /development/contribute/general-guidelines/ %}
+ {% inline_button General Code Contributing Guidelines; /development/contribute/general-guidelines/ %}

  {% inline_button Coding Standards ; /development/contribute/coding-standards/ %}